 - assessing strategies for controlling interest rate risk, since most strategies depend on the shape of the yield curve and how it changes.

-Because the yield curve is usually upward sloping, deviations from the normal yield curve will allow arbitrageurs to profit from the distortion in the yield curve by selling short bonds that are overpriced and buying bonds that are underpriced, so that when the yield curve reverts to normal, the arbitrageurs can earn a profit — this is referred to as yield-curve arbitrage.
+Because the yield curve is usually upward sloping, deviations from the normal yield curve will allow arbitrageurs to profit from the distortion in the yield curve by selling overpriced short bonds and buying underpriced bonds; when the yield curve reverts to normal, the arbitrageurs earn a profit — this is yield-curve arbitrage.
 For instance, in 2000, the United States government decided to use some of its surplus to buy back 30-year Treasury bonds, which lowered their yields relative to 10 year Treasuries, so profits could be made by selling short the 30-year Treasuries and buying the underpriced 10-year bonds.